 If you have different wattage panels, but with the same ampere (current) level, choose a series connection.
 This will increase the voltage of the system.

 If you connect two modules with different current levels, the output will be based on the current of the lower module, leading to power loss.

 Wiring Solar PV Panels in Parallel

-Parallel connections, like series connections, are one of the simplest ways to connect solar panels, and they can also be effective if you’re wanting to do things yourself.
+Parallel connections, like series connections, are one of the simplest ways to connect solar panels, and they can also be effective if you want to do things yourself.
 When and if you want to raise the total output of the array while keeping the voltage rating the same, this is the connection to use.
-In off-grid setups, the voltage is usually static, depending on whether you’re utilizing 6v or 12v panels.

 This type has a connection between all of the positive panels and all of the negative panels.
-It all comes down to one positive and one negative connector, which are connected to the inverter or charge controller at the end of the day.
-With a parallel connection, you can get a total output current equal to the sum of all the different current ratings running through the solar panels.
-This process will be flawless if the panels are of the same type and have the same ratings.
+It all comes down to one positive and one negative connector, which are connected to the inverter or charge controller.

 For more information, please give us a call at 011 4353 6666.